MCreator/MCreator/plugins/generator-1.20.1-ref/README.md

   just needs a copy+paste

 IMPORTANT: Make sure to sync files here if any changes to 1.19.4 generator are made so the latest base is used for 1.20.x generator.
+If file is not synced with lates changes from 1.19.4 generator, make one commit syncing the file to the ref folder and then another commit for actual file move + port.

 Primers below: